shivshankardayal/full-website/algebra/source/permutations-combinations.rst

 Permutations and Combinations
 *****************************
-In this chpater we will study basics of permutations and combinations.
+In this chapter we will study basics of permutations and combinations.
 Together they are called combinatorics.

 Let us say that there are three persons John, Mary and Kate.
 If there is one chair then in how many ways the chair can be occupied?
 The chair can be occupied by anyone of them.
 Thus, there are three ways of occupying the chair.